 .22 Long Rifle

-History: Introduced in 1887 when the Stevens Arms & Tool Co. combined the 40-grain bullet from the .22 Extra Long with the case of the .22 Long, it has grown to be the most prolific cartridge manufactured.
-The National Shooting Sports Federation estimated that, of the 10 billion rounds produced annually, the .22 LR accounts for about half of that output.
+History: Introduced in 1887 by Stevens Arms & Tool Co., the .22 LR emerged from combining the 40-grain bullet of the .22 Extra Long with the case of the .22 Long.
+Since then, it has become the most widely manufactured cartridge.
+According to estimates by the National Shooting Sports Federation, the .22 LR accounts for approximately half of the 10 billion rounds produced annually.

 Applications: target shooting, plinking (informal shooting at improvised targets), training, hunting, entry-level round for those new to shooting.
 I’m sure there are uses for this popular round that I have not seen – its popularity, availability, low cost, low recoil/noise factor and the plethora of long guns and handguns chambered for it keep it in the top spot where ammo sales are concerned.
 There are even shotshell variants available.